Background

 Biomechanics

 Audio-Tactile Feedback Loop.
 High-density shatterproof beads increase drag coefficient and produce a distinct auditory 'click' on impact.
-This multi-sensory input significantly accelerates the motor learning phase for complex coordination.
+This multi-sensory input significantly accelerates the motor learning phase.

 Best For